Mangshi: Tourism

 3.3 million tourists visited Mangshi in 2015, and generated a tourism income of CN¥ 5.09 billion for the city.
 Puti Temple, Wuyun Temple and Foguang Temple are well known Buddhist temples in Mangshi.
-Tiecheng Pagoda, Fengping Pagoda and Menghuan Pagoda are well known Buddhist pagodas.
+Tiecheng Stupa, Fengping Stupa and Menghuan Pagoda are well known Buddhist pagodas.
 Tiecheng Pagoda, also known as "Shubao Pagoda" (树包塔 (pagoda wrapped by tree)), was built in Qianlong era, Qing dynasty.
 A seed fell in the crack of the pagoda about 200 years ago, and now, the pagoda is wrapped by the bodhi tree.
 Mengbanaxi Exotics Garden, a garden for valuable ancient trees and tree fossils, is the only AAAA state-level tourist destination of Mangshi.